DevOpsDolapo/DevOps_Projects/PROJECT 8/Project8.md

 ### Deploy and Configure the Load Balancer Using a Script

-We'll use the shell script below to deploy and configure the load balancer
+We'll use the shell script below to deploy and configure the Nginx load balancer

 ```
 #!/bin/bash